 In 2010, the NSW Government announced it would develop the Cobbora Coal Project, which was expected to produce coal over approximately 21 years.
 This supply was intended to meet State energy needs by providing ongoing resources to coal fired power stations in NSW.
 Between 2008 and 2014, Cobbora Holdings Company (CHC), which is owned by the NSW Government, purchased land within the Dunedoo district and water licenses to take from onsite sources and the Cudgegong River sufficient to develop an open cut coal mine.

 In 2013, the NSW Government announced that it would lease or sell the Cobbora Coal Project.
 The Project was subsequently abandoned, and, in 2016, the NSW Government initiated a staged process for the private sale of CHC's assets.
+Sales proceedings were completed in 2016 for water assets and late 2017 for land assets.

 In November 2016, Warrumbungle Shire Council, with funding from the NSW Department of Planning and Environment, engaged consultants to prepare a Land Use Planning Strategy for CHC's landholdings.
-The aim of the project is to identify a Strategy that allows for the future development of CHC landholdings in a manner that supports the re-population of the Dunedoo district by facilitating the delivery of local economic development and employment-generating initiatives.
+The aim of the project is to identify a Strategy that allows for the future development of CHC's former landholdings in a manner that supports the re-population of the Dunedoo district by facilitating the delivery of local economic development and employment-generating initiatives.

-This Report is the culmination of the project to date, presenting a draft Land Use Planning Strategy for CHC's former landholdings that can facilitate the area to become a high-value rural industries precinct for the Dunedoo district.
-This draft Strategy recognises the opportunities afforded by the aggregation and management of the land by CHC since 2008, and the onward sale of the land to the private market between 2016-2017.
+This, Land Use Planning Strategy provides a planning framework for CHC's former landholdings that can facilitate the area to become a high-value rural industries precinct for the Dunedoo district.
+This Strategy recognises the opportunities afforded by the aggregation and management of the land by CHC since 2008, and the onward sale of the land to the private market between 2016-2017.
+Specific economic development initiatives would rely on private investment.